Program Contact: Anna Norene Carlson 203-582-6455

 Offered: Every year, Summer

 OT 656.
-Critical Inquiry of Scholarship II.4 Credits.
+Research Design Scholarship II.4 Credits.

 This course is the second of a series of courses focusing on scholarship in the profession.
 Emphasis is placed on developing a proposal for a scholarly project.
 Drawing on the content of OT 654 students develop the background to the project and problem statement, questions guiding the project informed by theory, and write a design a scholarly proposal in regards to ethical policies and procedures necessary to conduct research.